 Hamilton served in the revolutionary war, during which time he worked his way through battles and earned himself a place aiding General Washington.
 After the war, Hamilton was elected into the Congress of the Confederation.
 He was dissatisfied with the decentralized government that was set up and the inability to raise money from the states to pay the soldiers.

 Hamilton was involved in the Constitution Convention but did not fully agree with the document; despite his disagreements, he promoted the document because he believed it was a vast improvement over the Articles of Confederation.
 He pushed the ratification of the Constitution, teaming up with John Jay and James Madison to write the Federalist papers, which were often cited when pushing for the Constitution’s ratification.

-Alexander Hamilton was appointed as the countries first Secretary of The Treasury on September 11, 1789.
-During his time as Secretary of the Treasury Hamilton helped write economic policies, develop the funding of state debts, establish the national bank, create a national currency, a system of tariffs, and a peaceful trade relationship with Britain.
+Alexander Hamilton was appointed as the country’s first Secretary of the Treasury on September 11, 1789.
+During his time as Secretary of the Treasury, Hamilton helped write economic policies, develop the funding of state debts, establish the national bank, create a national currency, a system of tariffs, and a peaceful trade relationship with Britain.

 After his time in politics finished, Alexander Hamilton went back to New York to practice law.
 He died in a duel with Aaron Burr in Weehawken, New Jersey on July 12, 1804.